310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-fufufu, i am only joking…
+fufufu, i am only [joking]…

-i am sorry for making you talk about something so serious, even though it is out of your character… i completely understood what you said.
+i am sorry for making you talk about something so [serious], even though it is out of your character… i completely [understood] what you said.
 {% endbubble %}

 {% bubble Kaoru %}